 Cut some spring onions, white and green parts, diagonally in thin stripes (3 pcs)

 So far so good.
 Now for the dressing, in a bowl place:

 Anchovy fillets, 2 pcs, smashed to a paste either in a pestle and mortar, or with the body of your chef's knife

 Using a whisk mix everything together to a smooth paste.
 Start adding Olive Oil in a steady stream while whisking continuously until you reach the desired consistency, it shouldn't be too thin, but it should be thin enough to serve as a dressing.
 For the above quantities I used about 1/2 cup.
 Finally mix in:

 Parmesan, grated, about 1/3 cup

-This ingredient analogy will result in a rather acidic and tart taste which is my kind of flavour.
+This ingredient analogy will result in a rather acidic and tart flavour which is my kind of taste.
 Use less vinegar, mustard, and Worcestershire sauce if you are aiming for a smoother flavour.

 Mix the lettuce leaves with the spring onion and sundried tomatoes and place on a platter (I prefer to serve my salads in platters rather than bowls).
 Place the eggs and croutons on top and pour over the dressing.